-Sea; the most common form of getting to theatre will be by sea, at least for any sustained or operation excluding the light role rapid reaction units.
+Sea; the most common form of getting to the theatre will be by the sea, at least for any sustained or operation excluding the light role rapid reaction units.
 Whether by civilian ships, the Point class RORO PFI or amphibious shipping the main limitation is vehicle length and availability of ports and offload facilities.
-By using RORO ships heavy equipment can be driven straight off a boat and onto waiting road or rail transport for movement to the area of operation.
+By using RORO ships heavy equipment can be driven straight off a boat and onto waiting for road or rail transport for movement to the area of operation.

 Using ISO container flatracks to move vehicles removes reliance on RORO vessels or RORO port handling facilities and allows a deployment to take advantage of the global ISO container logistics system, ISO flatracks can utilise widely used lighterage and barge systems to move inshore.

 The value of this should not be underestimated.

 Standard intermodal flatrack usage would tend to restrain width to 2.3m.
 Length of a single TEU is about 6m and a weight limit of 30 odd tonnes.
 Height is also about 2.2m but this is less critical as they can be double stacked.

 Road; as with rail, there may be limited circumstances where we can deploy directly to the point of entry via road, renewed conflict in the Balkans for example.
 Road transportability is also important for training and UK movements, abnormal load regulations are fiendishly complex, click here, but loads (including tractor and flatbed trailer) over 44 tonnes or 2.9m width require special permissions and notifications.
 Driving to a European theatre is again possible but with obvious limitations.
 Outside the UK these restrictions might not apply but moving from the port or point of entry via road will be the norm so road and bridge classification and the availability of suitable transport is an issue concern.